vamoosebbf/sp_lcd-1.14/README.md

 * MaixPy

   It is mainly used to configure the SPI it needs.
-The width and height of the screen (240/135 is the maximum value), IPS_MODE is used to set the direction of the screen, 0/1 is horizontal, and 2/3 is vertical.
+The width and height of the screen (240/135), IPS_MODE is used to set the direction of the screen, 0/1 is horizontal, and 2/3 is vertical.

   ```python
   # init